ThatsJustCheesy/defaults-edit/README.md

 ## Todos

-- Ability to add arrays and dictionaries
+- Ability to add items to arrays and dictionaries
-- Ability to edit contents of arrays and dictionaries
 - Implement Rename, which moves value to new key
 - Duplicate, which copies value to new key
 - Relaunch button when editing app defaults

-## Bugs

-- Selecting "Array" or "Dictionary" as a value's type currently crashes.
-This is simply unimplemented right now, but that should change.